rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 AREA 5.
 PHYSICAL DESCRIPTION
-Descriptive 108 Cataloging of Rare Materials (Books) designations used for publications issued in more than one physical unit (see 5B15.1) followed by “unpaged” or “unfoliated.”
+Descriptive 108 Cataloging of Rare Materials (Books) designations used for publications issued in more than one physical unit (see 5B15.1) followed by "unpaged" or "unfoliated."
 1 v. (unpaged)
 5B9.
 Leaves or pages of plates
 5B9.1.
 Record the number of leaves or pages of plates at the end of the